 She holds board certification in orthopaedic surgery and sub-speciality certification in sports medicine.

-Dr. Wright actively in the areas Hip Preservation and created a sports subspecialty in care of the masters athlete via PRIMA.
+Dr. Wright actively pursues research in the areas Hip Preservation and created a sports subspecialty in care of the masters athlete via PRIMA.
 From 2006-2010 she also co-directed the CTRL Laboratory (Clinical and Translational Research Laboratory) exploring musculoskeletal aging and stem cells.

 Dr. Wright has published a series of original research studies evaluating the role of chronic exercise on athletic performance, bone density, lean muscle mass and the role of chronic exercise on brain preservation.
 This research has received grants from the AAOS, AOSSM, DOD, Pittsburgh Foundation, UPMC Department of Orthopaedic Surgery and private donors.
 She has studied more than 5000 masters athletes in the last 5 years.